lperez31/metwork_getting_started/8_next.md

 ## Where to go next?

 This tutorial has given you an overview of the possibilities of MetWork Framework.
-It should help you build robust applications.
+MetWork should help you build robust applications.

-But you still have a lot to discover.
+But you still have a lot to discover!
 MetWork Framework has plenty of cool features that matches development, build and run needs.

 If you want to know more: